 - Cut a circle around the center of the base of the cauliflower to remove the florets (flowers).
 Once you have separated the large florets, further separate each floret into its tiny flowers.
 Cut the remaining pieces into paysanne cuts.
 It is essential to cut the cauliflower into small pieces to ensure they cook evenly compared to the eggplant and onions.

 - Dice the onion, cube the eggplant, finely chop flatleaf parsley, and roughly chop garlic.
 Set aside.

-- Combine curry leaves, fenugreek seeds, cardamom pods, ground cumin, brown mustard seeds, turmeric powder, ground nutmeg, red chili powder, and cloves in a mixing bowl.
+- Combine curry leaves, fenugreek seeds, cardamom seeds, ground cumin, brown mustard seeds, turmeric powder, ground nutmeg, red chili powder, and cloves in a mixing bowl.

 - Place a sauté pan on the stovetop at medium-low heat.
-Add spices and toast them by moving them around the pan for 5 minutes.
+Add spices and toast them for 30 seconds to 1 minute until intensely aromatic.

 - Pour spices into an electric spice or coffee grinder.
 You may also use a mortar and pestle.
 Grind ingredients.